 It is best to turn the shirt inside out and iron on the wrong side to begin.
 Using the correct iron temperature for the fabric (cotton or cotton/synthetic blend), iron the entire shirt body and sleeves.
-Turn the shirt right side out.
+Then turn the shirt right side out.

 Move to the sleeves by laying one sleeve flat and extended on the ironing board.
-Hold the cuff in one hand to make the fabric taut and iron from the armpit across the bottom seam and iron a crease into the top of the sleeve.
+Hold the cuff in one hand to make the fabric taut and iron from the armpit across the bottom seam.
+Then press a crease into the top of the sleeve.
 Next, iron the cuff and do the other sleeve.